GaetanMottet/scalaGoodReadsLibrary/README.md

   - publishers list
   - books list

-We also created a trait Person with 2 case class extending this trait : Auhor & BookPublisher
+We also created a trait Person with 2 case class extending this trait : Author & BookPublisher

 So for the case class book we were able to add an Author and a Publisher as well as importants details about the book :
   - id